Eliminating Quantization Errors in Classification-Based Sound Source Localization: Loss functions

-However, when dealing with soft labels, BCE exhibits an additional defect.
-If we focus on the non-zero value classes of soft labels, we will find that BCE simultaneously propagates gradients in two opposite directions (the first part points $\hat y_i$ to 1, the second part points $\hat y_i$ to 0, but not to $y_i$).
-In other words, when used in conjunction with soft labels, a cross-entropy-like loss is bound to have a minimum loss that is not zero, which may be undesirable.
+However, BCE exhibits an additional defect when dealing with soft labels.
+Focusing on the non-zero value classes of soft labels, we find BCE simultaneously propagates gradients in two opposite directions (the first part points $\hat y_i$ to 1, the second part points $\hat y_i$ to 0, not $y_i$).
+In other words, with soft labels, a cross-entropy-like loss has a minimum loss that is not zero, which may be suboptimal.